Catherine E. Lhamon: Career

 In December 2016, Lhamon was appointed chair of the United States Commission on Civil Rights.
-In 2019, she was appointed California /egal affairs secretary by Governor Gavin Newsom.
+In 2019, she was appointed California legal affairs secretary by Governor Gavin Newsom.
 In 2019, Lhamon was mentioned by liberal group Demand Justice as one of their recommended Supreme Court nominees.

 On May 13, 2021, President Joe Biden announced his intention to nominate Lhamon for a second term as assistant secretary for civil rights at the Department of Education.
 The nomination was submitted to the Senate on the same day and referred to the Senate Committee on Health, Education, Labor, and Pensions.
 The committee deadlocked on an August 3 vote to report the nomination favorably to the Senate.
 The Senate voted to discharge the nomination from the committee on October 7 by a vote of 50–49.
 Vice President Kamala Harris cast two tie-breaking votes on October 20 on the Senate's motion to invoke cloture on, as well as to confirm, Lhamon's nomination.

+On May 7, 2024, as head of the Office for Civil Rights, Lhamon issued guidance that broadened the Department's definition of alleged antisemitism on college campuses, for the first time giving "hypothetical examples of antisemitism that included acts of criticism or protest against Israel", which the American Association of University Professors identified as contributing to a federal policy of conflating anti-Zionism with discrimination.

+In June 2025, Lhamon became the inaugural executive director of the Edley Center on Law and Democracy at the UC Berkeley School of Law.
+Named in honor of her mentor Christopher Edley Jr., the center's mission is to "defend and strengthen democratic institutions in the United States through actionable research and public leadership."